HuolalaTech/react-json-view/README.md

   {
     name: "@huolala-tech/react-json-view",
     contributor: "wqcstrong",
-    description: 'This package accepts source data of *string* type, which means you need to ensure that the data passed in is valid JSON string and can be parsed without errors using the `JSON.parse()` method.', },
+    description: 'The component accepts source data of *string* type, which means you need to ensure that the data passed in is valid JSON string and can be parsed without errors using the `JSON.parse()` method.', },
 ]);